Taufiqueshaikh24/drive-store/README.md

 - [x] Toast notifications shadcn ui components,
 - [x] Marks as a Favourite ,
 - [x] Restore a file with in a minute ,
-- [x] Convex cron job to delete a after one minute when it was deleted ,
+- [x] Convex cron job to delete a  file after one minute of getting deleted by the user ,
 - [x] mutilple type of file can be saved txt , pdf , zip , iso , mp3  , mp4 , html ,  css , js , xls , xlsx
 - [x] Property sharing to social media
 - [x] Loading spinners